 Dr. Oz has recommended taking this amount a day as well.
 On a side note, coconut oil is also good for eliminating fungal infections, including Candida albicans yeast and Chlamydia trachomatis.
 It is also one of the few healthy saturated fats containing medium chain fatty acids which the body can readily metabolize as opposed to something like animal saturated fats that contain large chain fatty acids and will make you fat.

 You don’t have to take a teaspoon of oil just by itself.
 Be creative.
 I sometimes add it to my coffee, spread it over a granola bar, add it to rice (like Jamaican peas & rice, mmm!), use as a replacement for butter, etc..
-My favorite brand to use is Nutiva Organic Extra Virgin Coconut Oil which is unrefined, cold-pressed and non-GMO, but there are other brands that are just as good too.
+My favorite brand to use is Nutiva Organic Extra Virgin Coconut Oil which is unrefined, cold-pressed and non-GMO, but there are other brands (such as the Jarrow coconut oil pictured above) that are just as good too.
 Just read the label to know you are getting quality coconut oil – at minimum that it is virgin coconut oil – heat or chemicals are not used in the refining process.

 Red Wine contains resveratrol which this study has shown to have antibacterial activity against H. pylori, specifically Chilean red wines, Cabernets and Pinot Noir which have high concentrations of resveratrol.
 Other research has shown that in addition to Cabernets and Pinot Noir, Zinfandels and Merlots also have antimicrobial properties for fighting H. pylori.